liferay-search/liferay-docs/en/developer/frameworks/articles/portlets/07-using-javascript-in-your-portlets/09-spa/03-disabling-spa.markdown

 user.
 In these cases, SPA must be disabled for those specific elements.
 You can disable SPA at these scopes:

-- disable SPA across an entire @product@ instance
+- disable SPA across an entire @sharepoint@ instance
 - disable SPA in a portlet
 - Disable SPA in individual elements